elix/rfcs/proposals/0000-SingleSelectionMixin.md

 `SingleSelectionMixin` manages a selection within an identified collection of HTML elements.
 A component identifies that collection by defining a read-only `items` property.
+A simplistic implementation of `items` return the component's

-A simplistic implementation of the `items` property might be to return the component's children:
+children:

     class SimpleList extends SingleSelectionMixin(HTMLElement) {
       get items() {